kinoli/craft-bootstrap-sass-vue-boilerplate/README.md

 To do ftp deployment through your IDE's ftp sync from `/public_html` and `/cms` to your webserver.
 Note, the /cms directory should be a level above your public root directory.

 This boilerplate has sftp config setup for VSCode, which I highly recommend, but not required.
 A sample vscode config file is included in `/.vscode/sftp.json`, you can simply configure it as needed.

+Deployment should be automated, but currently it is not.
+After you do a `yarn build`, just upload the following...

+* /cms/templates/layout.twig
+* /public_html/lib/

+There is likely a way to automate this either through gitLab or even Webpack, but it currently is not setup yet.

 # About Craft CMS